 Information in this release that relates to metallurgical test work managed by Independent Metallurgical Operations Pty Ltd ("IMO") is based on, and fairly represents, information and supporting documentation compiled and/or reviewed by Mr Peter Adamini BSc (Mineral Science and Chemistry) who is a member of The Australasian Institute of Mining and Metallurgy (AusIMM).
 Mr Adamini is a full-time employee of IMO who has been engaged by Castle Minerals Ltd to provide metallurgical consulting services.
 Mr Adamini consents to the inclusion in this release of the matters based on his information in the form and context in which it appears.
-Mr Adamini advises that information in this release that relates to metallurgical test work undertaken by ProGraphite GmbH is based on, and fairly represents, information and supporting documentation provided by ProGraphite GmbH.
+Mr Adamini advises that information in this release that relates to metallurgical test work undertaken or supervised by ProGraphite GmbH is based on, and fairly represents, information and supporting documentation provided by ProGraphite GmbH and/or its subcontractors.

-KAMBALE BATTERY ANODE METALLURGICAL TEST WORK RESULTS - JANUARY 2024
+KAMBALE BATTERY ANODE ELECTROCHEMICAL TEST WORK - MARCH 2024